grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/_index.md

 1. From a topic on the documentation website, click **Edit this page** (pencil icon).
 1. Enter your changes.
 1. Change the branch name, if required.
-   The branch name is auto-populated, but you can change it.
+   The branch name is auto-populated.

 2. Click **Propose changes**.